postralai/masquerade/README.md

 ![Image](https://github.com/user-attachments/assets/cfa56a1a-bec0-40e5-95d9-f4f36c43b95a)

+## Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Need Help?

-For questions and common issues, please see the [FAQ section](faq.md).
+For questions and common issues, please see the [FAQ section](faq.md) or open an issue on GitHub.